-Hundreds protest in Tunisia against Saudi Crown Prince's visit
+Hundreds protest in Tunisia at Saudi Crown Prince visit

 They chanted “the murderer is not welcome in Tunisia” and “Shame on Tunisia’s rulers” for receiving bin Salman.

+Protesters also called for an end to the Saudi-led military campaign in neighboring Yemen, which was launched by Prince Mohammed in his role as defense minister in 2015.

 Journalists put up a huge banner at their union showing the prince with a saw, which Turkish sources have said was used to dismember Khashoggi in Istanbul.
+It read: “No to the pollution of the Tunisian revolution.”

-Dozens of Tunisian rights activists and journalists staged a smaller protest on Monday.
+Dozens of Tunisian rights activists and journalists staged a similar protest on Monday.

+In an apparent attempt to avoid embarrassing the prince, the presidency only invited photographers to cover his visit.
+It will not hold a news conference, a usual event at top visits.

 Last week Nourredine Ben Ticha, adviser to Tunisia’s President Beji Caid Essebsi, said the truth about the killing of the Saudi journalist needed to be established but the incident should not be used to harm the kingdom’s stability.

-Tunisia and Saudi Arabia have very different political systems.
-The kingdom is an absolute monarchy while the North African country has undergone a democratic transition since 2011.
+Tunisia and Saudi Arabia are very different political systems.
+The kingdom is an absolute monarchy while Tunisia has undergone a democratic transition since 2011.

-Tunisia has been holding free elections since then and agreed in 2014 on a constitution guaranteeing fundamental rights such as freedom of speech.
+The north African country has been holding free elections since then and agreed in 2014 on a constitution guaranteeing fundamental rights such as freedom of speech.

+Tunisia was a strong Saudi ally under Ben Ali but ties have since been strained at times.
+The kingdom granted exile to Ben Ali who flew to Jeddah on the Red Sea after his ousting, resisting calls by some Tunisian parties to hand him over.

+Another irritant is that moderate Islamists have been sharing power with secularists in Tunisia since 2011.
+Some critics have likened the Tunisian Ennahda party to the Muslim Brotherhood, which is banned in Saudi Arabia.

 Reporting by Tarek Amara and Ulf Laessing, Editing by William Maclean